 Though media pitching and an online dating profile are targeting different audiences, the approach is similar.
 When developing a pitch or bio, there are three key tools in ensuring success in both areas- incorporating an attention-grabbing introduction, enticing visuals, and tone of voice.

-These methods are tried and true-considering I’ve been in a successful relationship from a dating app for two years, and garnering local and national media hits across industries since starting with LE&A in 2016.
+These methods are tried and true-considering I’ve been in a successful relationship from a dating app for two years, and garnering local and national media hits across industries since starting with Lambert in 2016.

 Disclaimer: I am no love guru, just a millennial with a public relations and new media studies degree.